Endorsements

 House District 32 – Jimmie Wilson Jr.

-House District 33 – Felicia Brabec
+House District 33 – Morgan Foreman

 House District 38 – Joey Andrews

-House District 40 – Christine Morse
+House District 40 – Matt Longjohn

-House District 41 – Julie Rogers
+House District 41` – Julie Rogers

 House District 44 – Jim Haadsma